taylortabb/magic-conch-shell/README.md

 pip install playsound
  -->

 DO NOT FOLLOW THESE INSTRUCTIONS!
-THEY'RE TOTALLY INCOMPLETE AND ARE A WORK IN PROGRESS (DECEMBER 31ST 2018)
+THEY'RE TOTALLY INCOMPLETE AND ARE A WORK IN PROGRESS (JANUARY 23RD 2018)

 # A Real Magic Conch Shell